 The handling of construction debris will be according to local and national regulations, and as specified in the ESMP, and described above under site considerations.
 These regulations are developed and enforceable in Romania.
 Monitoring will be the responsibility of site supervisors working for the GIES-PIU.
-For asbestos and asbestos-containing materials please see Annex 6.
-In all the specific cases for which contractors should demolish or remove asbestos-containing materials, these categories of works should be done only with qualified personnel and fully in line with the specific legislation related to this specific field.
+For asbestos and asbestos-containing materials please see Annex 6 In all the specific cases for which contractors should demolish or remove asbestos-containing materials, these categories of works should be done only with qualified personnel and fully in line with the specific legislation related to this specific field.

 The main materials resulting from construction demolition operations are waste, debris, dust, earth with stone.
 These do not pose any particular problems in terms of contamination potential.
-This waste will be transported to the city's dump.
+This waste will be transported to the city's municipal landfill.
+The Demolition will not start before having ensured a contract for waste disposal operator or a contract with a landfill if the transport is done by the Works contractor.
 Household and similar waste will be collected inside the site organization at waste collection points provided with bin containers equipped with properly labeled containers.
 Periodically they will be transported safely to a waste collecting zone.

-Steel waste will be collected in properly labeled containers and stored temporarily in the storage space organized at the site (e.g.: hall / barracks for storage waste resulting from the demolition of buildings with a temporary construction regime during the existence of the site to be dismantled after completion of the demolition / reconstruction works.
-Sizing hall / barracks will take into account: the area to be affected by the site organization, data about the type and quantity of waste that will result from the work of demolition based on documentary study / site visit / other supplementary activities aimed at ensuring data quality and the flow of recovery / reuse / disposal of the resulting waste respectively).
+Steel waste will be collected in properly labeled containers and stored temporarily in the storage space organized at the site (e.g.: hall/barracks for storage waste resulting from the demolition of buildings with a temporary construction regime during the existence of the site to be dismantled after completion of the demolition/reconstruction works.
+Sizing hall/barracks will take into account: the area to be affected by the site organization, data about the type and quantity of waste that will result from the work of demolition based on documentary study/site visit/other supplementary activities aimed at ensuring data quality and the flow of recovery/reuse/disposal of the resulting waste respectively).

-Wood waste will be selected, collected in properly labeled containers and removed / reused.
-Paper waste and office-specific waste will be collected in properly labeled containers and stored separately for recovery in the storage space organized at the site (e.g.: hall / barracks for storage waste resulting from the demolition of buildings with a temporary construction regime during the existence of the site to be dismantled after completion of the demolition / reconstruction works.
+Wood waste will be selected, collected in properly labeled containers and removed/reused.
+Paper waste and office-specific waste will be collected in properly labeled containers and stored separately for recovery in the storage space organized at the site (e.g.: hall/barracks for storage waste resulting from the demolition of buildings).
+These will have provisional construction regime during the existence of the site to be dismantled after completion of the demolition/reconstruction works.

-Materials with particularly high toxic potential, will be stored properly will be properly stored in recipients / containers / barrels inscribed according to the nature of the waste, in the storage space organized at the site (e.g.: hall / barracks storage waste resulting from demolition of buildings with a temporary construction regime during the existence of the site to be dismantled after the completion of demolition / reconstruction works.
+Materials with particularly high toxic potential, will be stored properly in recipients/containers/barrels inscribed according to the nature of the waste, in the storage space organized at the site as mentioned above

-The management of used oils will require to be collected separately from other categories of waste, by categories / types of oils (e.g. lubricating, hydraulic, etc.), in sealed containers / barrels, resistant to mechanical or thermal shock, properly labeled, stored in a suitable space arranged in the enclosure of the site, fenced and secured, to prevent uncontrolled leaks and transported to the collection points.
+The management of used oils will require to be collected separately from other categories of waste, by categories/types of oils (e.g. lubricating, hydraulic, etc.), in sealed containers/barrels, resistant to mechanical or thermal shock, properly labeled, stored in a suitable space arranged in the enclosure of the site, fenced and secured, to prevent uncontrolled leaks and transported to the collection points.

-Paints, diluents, and other dangerous substances will be stored in tightly sealed containers / barrels, mechanical or thermal shock resistant, properly labeled, stored in a suitable space arranged in the enclosure of the site, fenced / concrete and CIP secured, to prevent uncontrolled leaks or possible fires and handled with maximum safety by trained personnel for loading / transporting / unloading containers / barrels in safe conditions and for intervention in case of accidents.
+Paints, diluents, and other dangerous substances will be stored in tightly sealed containers/barrels, mechanical or thermal shock resistant, properly labeled, stored in a suitable space arranged in the enclosure of the site, fenced/concrete and CIP secured, to prevent uncontrolled leaks or possible fires and handled with maximum safety by trained personnel for loading/transporting/unloading containers/barrels in safe conditions and for intervention in case of accidents.